cofl/OpossumBot/README.md

 ## Special Thanks
 * MTU Huskies Discord for the original idea, and the triple-dog dare in order to even make this at all.
 Their continuous harassment of my bot has been a great motivator to make it better.
 * NFreak and Scholarr_ (on twitter) for their ideas and suggestions when I rewrote this bot in 2020.
-* @jeongm-in (Plep) for being a lil development buddy and giving me ideas for DB management and setting up GitHub Actions
+* @jeongm-in (Plep) for being a lil development buddy and giving me ideas for DB management and (hopefully) setting up GitHub Actions